 We would recommend avoiding this at any cost.

 6. Diamond Jym Ranch Inc.

-According to Charity Navigator, they have raised a high concern advisory as follows:-
+According to Charity Navigator, they have raised a deep concern advisory as follows:-

 On March 19, 2021, ABC News reported on the charges of improper conduct taking place at Diamond Jym Ranch Inc. in an article titled, "Missouri musician pleads guilty to creating fake charity."
-For this reason, we have issued a High Concern CN Advisory on Diamond Jym Ranch Inc..
-For more information regarding the charges reported, please see the ABC News article.
+For this reason, we have issued a High Concern CN Advisory on Diamond Jym Ranch Inc.

 According to a Reddit user named “Nonprofit Gorgon”,

 A performer in the Missouri tourist town of Branson convinced his audiences to donate thousands of dollars to a fake charity for foster children.
 He ran the scam by creating a diamond Jym Ranch company, making himself the president and a member of its board of directors.

 The enterprise purported to provide displaced or homeless children housing, education, food, and other needs.
 But prosecutors said the guy used the donated money to eat out, pay off credit cards and pay rent and taxes.